September 19: Today in Royal History

 September 19, 1902 – Death of Queen Marie Henriette of Belgium, born Marie Henriette of Austria, wife of King Leopold II of the Belgians, at the Hôtel du Midi in Spa, Belgium; buried at the Church of Our Lady of Laeken in Brussels, Belgium

 In 1853, 16-year-old Marie Henriette married 18-year-old Prince Leopold, Duke of Brabant, the heir to the Belgian throne, and the future King Leopold II of the Belgians.
 The marriage had been carefully orchestrated to strengthen the infant Belgian monarchy by marrying its future second monarch to a member of a prestigious Catholic dynasty.
 Marie Henriette had tearfully protested the marriage.
 The marriage started out unhappy, remained unhappy, and the couple lived mostly separate lives.
-Leopold had many mistresses and he made no real attempt to have a successful marriage.
+Leopold had many mistresses and made no real attempt to have a successful marriage.
 After the death of their only son, Marie Henriette gave birth to a third daughter.
 The couple completely separated after the birth and Marie Henriette eventually moved to Spa, Belgium where she lived out the rest of her life at Hôtel du Midi, the home she had bought there.

 Unofficial Royalty: Marie Henriette of Austria, Queen of Belgium